Create a business.govt.nz account and save your progress across our tools

 • Starting-out wage

-• Training minimum wage
+• Training minimum wage.

 Pay and wages(external link) — Employment New Zealand

-Minimum wage is increasing on 1 April 2024.
+Minimum wage increased on 1 April 2025.

-Minimum wage is increasing on 1 April 2024.
+Minimum wage increased on 1 April 2025.

 Current minimum wage rates